-- 2.1 This Code applies, unless specifically stated otherwise or if the circumstances or context require otherwise, to all the: - 2.1.1 ARM employees; - 2.1.2 directors of the Company and its subsidiaries; and - 2.1.3 associated parties including agents, consultants, suppliers, advisers and contractors and other service providers of ARM, - (all of whom shall be collectively referred to as the Applicable Persons).
+- 2.1 This Code applies, unless specifically stated otherwise or if the circumstances or context require otherwise, to all the: - 2.1.1 ARM employees; - 2.1.2 directors of the Company and its subsidiaries; and - associated parties including agents, consultants, suppliers, advisers and contractors and other service providers of ARM, - (All of whom shall be collectively referred to as the Applicable Persons). - If any Applicable Person is in doubt about the application of this Code to them, they must discuss this with the person to whom they report or with the Chief Executive Officer of the Company or the Chief Executive or the Group Human Resources Executive of the relevant joint venture, subsidiary or other company or division of ARM.